tlabedzki/Resources-to-Become-a-Great-Data-Expert/README.md

-# Resources to become a great data expert
+# Resources to become a great Data Expert!

 Working with data has been my passion for many years.